 But the need to do something so drastic when better preparations could have been done is worrisome.
 A big gamble, difficult to comprehend and thus difficult to criticize.
-Initially, you could deposit all your cash and withdraw only 4000 rs, after some feedback the raised it to 4500 rs, after a week it is down to 2000 rs now.
+Initially, you could deposit all your cash and withdraw only 4000 rs, after some feedback they raised it to 4500 rs, after a week it is down to 2000 rs now.
 An indication that there is not enough cash printed as of yet.

-While most people have optimistic opinions on the social media and TV, I dreaded the ground situation I would have to face in India currently.
+While most people have optimistic opinions on social media and TV, I dreaded the ground situation I would have to face in India currently.
 Yes, I hate lines.

 Million ways Demonetization could have been better

-The inconvenience and uncertainty caused was strangely underplayed by the media.
-Some pockets are speaking out now.
-This blog itself was written initially as is being updated as days pass by.
 With people swarming banks in despair, ordinary Indian lives, already left to so much uncertainty faces one more shuffle which could definitely have been handled in a more graceful manner.

 Was secrecy so important that, the new notes could not have been already transmitted in circulation to such quantities that the demonetization of these currencies would not cause enough discomfort to the average Indian who hardly finds time off to spend at banks.

 Demonetization: Big bang reforms need to take everyone along